THE MIRACULOUS MEDAL

 If you have a newer version of the Raccolta, like the 1957 version, the prayer is # 359.

-This has been the foundation, or task in all our extensive research with our Rosary development.
-We have seen poor translations, translations that differ in the various languages, prayers from the Bible that does not match the Latin text and so on.
+All our extensive research in our Rosary development reach similar obstacles all through as we have seen; poor translations, translations that differ in the various languages, prayers from the Bible that does not match the Latin text and so on.

 • It may be poor language skills of the translator.